Australia national rugby sevens team

-Rugby sevens is now recognised as an Olympic sport and made its debut at the 2016 Summer Olympics.
-Australia qualified for the tournament after winning the 2015 Oceania Sevens Championship.

-Australia also competes at other international tournaments for rugby sevens, including at the Commonwealth Games.
+The Australia national rugby sevens team represent Australia in men's rugby sevens.
+The team participates in the annual World Rugby Sevens Series competition and the quadrennial Rugby World Cup Sevens.
+Australia, being a member of the Commonwealth, also compete in the quadrennial rugby sevens event at the Commonwealth Games, as well as the Summer Olympics.
+Australia's best performance at the Commonwealth Games was silver at Delhi 2010, while at the Summer Olympics it is fourth at Paris 2024.

 Team name

-The Australia men's national sevens side, as confirmed by head coach Andy Friend in an interview with Green and Gold Rugby website, does not have a nickname as of 2016.
+The Australia national sevens side does not have a nickname as of 2016.
 The team is sometimes erroneously referred to as the Aussie Thunderbolts in sections of the media, but that name refers to Australia's developmental sevens side (the second team) rather than the official national team.

 At the inaugural Hong Kong Sevens tournament in 1976, Australia was represented by a selected team under the name Wallaroos, originally the name of one of the foundation clubs of the Southern Rugby Union in 1874, but now used for the Australian women's team in 15-a-side rugby.
 Australia has also been represented at international sevens tournaments by the Australian Barbarians club.